 The vast majority of farmland in Egypt depends on surface supplies from the Nile.
-Faced with a finite water stock, but a burgeoning population growth, the Government of Egypt is trying to increase the land under irrigation, among others by the reuse of drainage water and increased use of groundwater.
-In the development of new area, the Government of Egypt has followed a policy of giving out land concessions to private investors - both small- and large-scale.
+Faced with a finite water stock, but a burgeoning population growth the Government of Egypt is trying to increase the land under irrigation, among others by the reuse of drainage water and increased use of groundwater.
+In the development of new area the Government of Egypt has followed a policy of giving out land concessions to private investors - both small and large scale.

 One such area is Salheia in the East Delta.
 Landowners, many based in Cairo, purchased smallholdings, in anticipation of the extension of the surface irrigation network to this area.
-As the development of surface irrigation was considerably delayed, many found an alternative source of water in developing shallow wells, tapping the shallow groundwater (20 m) at the fringe of the irrigated area.
-As the recharge of groundwater of the area was limited, the different well owners, however, soon found pumping operations interfering with one another and neighbours turned into competitors.
+As the development of surface irrigation was considerably delayed, many found an alternative source of water in developing shallow wells, tapping the shallow groundwater (20 meters) at the fringe of the irrigated area.
+As the recharge of groundwater of the area was limited, the different well owners however soon found their pumping operations interfering with one another and neighbours turned into competitors.
 Well yields and well reliability went down.
-Even worse, saline seawater started to intrude in the Salheia area.
+Worse even, saline seawater started to intrude in the Salheia area.

-In 1993, one of the landowners-investors took the lead in preventing the situation from becoming chaotic.
+In 1993 one of the land owners-investors took the lead in preventing the situation becoming chaotic.
 He organized a get-together of the 400-odd landowners in the area of 1000 ha.
-Given the relatively small number of players, this was a manageable effort.
-The meeting decided on a hydro-geological survey of the area, to determine safe yields and establish a common management system.
+Given the relatively small number of players this was a manageable effort.
+The meeting decided on a hydro geological survey for the area, to determine safe yields and establish a common management system.
 The background of the initiator-investor is interesting: a water professional - with ample background in local organizations.

-Following the hydro-geological survey, the landowners-investors decided to continue pumping from a limited number of wells only and to develop a common network of pipelines.
-The investment of the network was some USD 300 per ha, which was to be recouped from the water charges.
+Following the hydro-geological survey, the land owners-investors decided to continue pumping from a limited number of wells only and develop a common network of pipelines.
+The investment of the network was some 300 US \$ per hectare, which was to be recouped from the water charges.
 The individual system was thus transformed in a collective asset.
 The agreement between the farmers led to the establishment of the Omar Enb al Khattab Water Users Association.
 The Association also decided on a ban on new wells in the area.
-Apart from regulating groundwater, the Association lobbied for the extension of surface irrigation.

-When this finally came - after several years - several of the farmers remained reliant on groundwater as many of the fields were far away from the canal.
+Apart from regulating groundwater the Association lobbied for the extension of surface irrigation.
+When this finally came - after several years - several of the farmers remained to rely on groundwater as many of the fields were far away from the canal.
 The network and the wells continued to be operated as a common utility.
-One problem was that some landowners discontinued using the land, speculating that the value would increase.
+A problem was that some landowners discontinued using the land, speculating that the value would increase.
 This left the burden of paying the capital costs of the common network on a smaller number of farmers.

-The Salheia case then moved beyond coordinated individual responses to groundwater problems and even 'communalized' groundwater by linking all lands to a common pipeline network.
-A local groundwater association opens up a large range of management options that do not exist in a social norm-based mode of groundwater management (as in Balochistan for instance), as the next cases illustrate.
+The Salheia case then moved beyond coordinated individual responses to groundwater problems and even 'communalised' groundwater by linking all lands to a common pipeline network.
+A local groundwater associations opens up a large range of management options that do not exist in a social norm based mode of groundwater management (as in Balochistan for instance), as the next cases illustrate as well.